Baluch (Uttar Pradesh)

 The Baluch is a Muslim community found in the state of Uttar Pradesh, India.
 They are descended from Baloch tribesmen who settled in this region of North India in the late Middle Ages.
 The community use the surname Khan, and are often known as Khan Baloch.

-In the middle of the 17th century the Brahuis, with the help of Turks, took advantage of the Balochis weakness after the Rind-Lashari war which lasted for 30 years and had driven them out of the Kalat valley.
+In the middle of the 17th century the Brahuis, with the help of Turks, took advantage of the Balochs weakness after the Rind-Lashari war which lasted for 30 years and had driven them out of the Kalat valley.
 Yielding to pressure they moved eastward into the Sulaiman Mountains, drove out the Pashtuns, and settled along the banks of the Indus.
-According to Dr. Akhtar Baloch, Professor at University of Karachi, the Balochis migrated from Balochistan during the Little Ice Age and settled in Sindh and Punjab.
+According to Dr. Akhtar Baloch, Professor at University of Karachi, the Balochs migrated from Balochistan during the Little Ice Age and settled in Sindh and Punjab.
 Although climatologists and historians working with local records no longer expect to agree on either the start or end dates of this period, which varied according to local conditions.
 According to Professor Baloch, the climate of Balochistan was very cold and the region was inhabitable during the winter so the Baloch people migrated in waves and settled in Sindh and Punjab.

 Baloch of the Doab

-The hamlet of Bilochpura (in Uttar Pradesh) alone is home to approximately 8,000 Balochis.
+The hamlet of Bilochpura (in Uttar Pradesh) alone is home to approximately 8,000 Balochs.